HugoBruins/cancatchers/python/live_monitoring/readme.md

 ![Figure_1](https://user-images.githubusercontent.com/25268098/122445812-35407380-cfa2-11eb-8ee4-9ee0942ef341.png)

 Notice how there are 2 peaks: Those are my fingers on the temperature sensor just to check if there was much delay between the monitored information, and it was almost 0.

+The text file generated next to this picture is in the same directory called 28receiver_data.txt.